frankstepanski/node-express-course/week4/readme.md

 ##  HTTP Request Methods

-Up to this point, we have only used the [GET](https://expressjs.com/en/5x/api.html#app.get) method to retrieve data from a server.
+Up to this point, we have only used the HTTP request method [GET](https://expressjs.com/en/5x/api.html#app.get) method to retrieve data from a request to a server.

 But, there's more! :raised_hands: